 • Ensure that field crews recognize target weeds to avoid adverse effects to important native species.

 • Manage sites to minimize the likelihood of invasion by weeds.
 Control methods that are necessary after invasion may have unintended consequences to Dakota skipper or other native species.

-• Conduct surveys or review available data to delineate local populations and habitat.
-This would facilitate coordination and management of populations that may cross one or more management units or ownerships.
+• Conduct surveys or review available data to understand nearby local populations of Dakota skippers and habitats.
+This may facilitate coordination and management of populations that may cross between management units and ownerships.

 • Coordinate management activities with property owners and managers of nearby Dakota skipper habitats.
 For example, plan burns and other temporarily adverse management activities during years when nearby habitats will not be burned.